lxremipsxm/stmcam/README.md

 I2C has two modes: Standard and Filtered.
 I will use filtered as I want to use a higher clock speed for faster transfers.

+##### 10/15/25

+I added the I2C library and included them in the `ov7670_externs.c` file.
+I used an LLM to verify if my DMA function was good, but apparently it is not, so I will re-implement it by looking through the documentation more thoroughly.
+In fact, I will read the entire section, not just what looks like it concerns me, and take notes, then apply whatever I've gathered from there in my function.
+I've also been informed by the LLM that using circular mode (where `NDTR` reloads to the starting mode every time it reaches 0) is better for my library as it avoids having to manually reload `NDTR` every time a capture is complete, therefore avoiding any missing data from the tight timing windows I need the MCU to maneuver around.

+As a result, I've cleared out `OV7670_capture()` and will make heavy revisions to `OV7670_arch_begin()`.
+In the meantime, I will also try and acquire a TFT monitor to display and/or debug the output coming from the camera and whether or not it is actually capturing anything at all.

 ### Challenges

 I learnt an even more important fact about the documentation that I wasn't aware of, even though it was quite blatant: the bit locations and register names and functions are displayed in full detail, which makes things incredibly easy to set up.
 For example, I was struggling to compile all the information about the registers that I was googling when setting up the timer to go into the XCLK pin (TIM1 Advanced Timer).
 Turns out, the whole thing is right there in the documentation: at the end of every chapter, there's a section dedicated to register bit locations and names that I was skipping over.
 After I discovered that, setting up TIM1 output on PA8 was a piece of cake.